Article updated on 1/9/2017 – info on mobile site indexing, best practices for mobile, community post with further use cases.

 We are tracking Google’s new policies regarding mobile pop-ups and interstitials and have even discussed the update with the Google team.

-For more information on the update and best practices for mobile traffic, Check out the mobile SEO cheatsheet which shows you exactly how to use mobile pop-ups and avoid SEO penalty.
+For more information on the update and best practices for mobile traffic, Check out the mobile pop-ups guide book.